sscotti/dicom-mcp/README.md

 #### Option 1: MCP Inspector (Free Testing & Development)

-The **MCP Inspector** is a free debugging tool that provides the same functionality as Claude Desktop without requiring a subscription.
+The **MCP Inspector** is a free debugging tool that provides full access to DICOM MCP functionality without requiring API keys or subscriptions.
 Perfect for testing, development, and direct DICOM operations.

 **Start the MCP Inspector:**